Pylons/pyramid/docs/narr/extending.rst

 ===================================================

-If the developer of a :mod:`repoze.bfg` application has obeyed certain constraints while building the application, a third party should be able to change the behavior of that application without needing to modify the actual source code that makes up the application.
-The behavior of a :mod:`repoze.bfg` application that obeys these constraints can be *overridden* or *extended* without modification.
+If the developer of a :mod:`repoze.bfg` application has obeyed certain constraints while building that application, a third party should be able to change its behavior without needing to modify its source code.
+The behavior of a :mod:`repoze.bfg` application that obeys certain constraints can be *overridden* or *extended* without modification.

 .. index::
    triple: building; extensible; application